BSc Nursing Syllabus and Subjects 2025 - Semester Wise, Electives, Books

 Biochemistry Structure and Functions of Cell Membrane, Composition and Metabolism

-of Carbohydrates, Composition and metabolism
+of Carbohydrates, Composition and Metabolism of Lipids

 Nursing Foundation Hospital Admission and Discharge, Communication and Nurse